 - This event has passed.

-Interactive webinar allowing users of LABORIE HRM software to submit a case for online interpretation together with Dr. Bredenoord.
+Interactive webinar that allows users of LABORIE HRAM software to submit a case for online interpretation together with Dr. Emma Carrington.

 This means you can submit a difficult case and interpret the tracing together online.
-Doctors who have submitted a case are online, but other interested participants are also welcome.
+Doctors who have submitted a case are present, but other interested participants are also welcome.

 - Registrations are on a first come first served basis.

 - Please notify LABORIE if you will not be able to attend a seminar you have signed up for so that your registration can be reassigned.

 - The registration links below contain direct links to the GoToWebinar website (new window).

 After registering you will automatically receive a log-in email with instructions from GoToWebinar.

 Dr. Emma Carrington is a Honorary Clinical Lecturer and Colorectal Registrar at the GI (Colorectal) Physiology Unit at Barts and The London School of Medicine and Dentistry, Queen Mary University London.
 She has extensive clinical and academic of the physiological investigation of lower gastrointestinal disorders, with a particular interest in High Resolution Anorectal Manometry (HRAM).

 Research interests are focussed on the pathophysiology and treatment of functional colorectal disorders.
 Principal areas of interest are: development and standardisation of investigations of lower GI function, assessment of anorectal sensory pathways in health and disease; evaluation of novel therapies for both constipation and incontinence.